mesibo/libmesibo/README.md

 ## mesibo C++ API for Linux, Mac and Raspberry Pi

-mesibo offers high performance chat, group chat, call and conferencing APIs.
+mesibo offers high performance end-to-end encrypted chat, group chat, call and conferencing APIs.
 It's modular, lightweight, and easy to integrate.

 mesibo supports almost all popular platforms and languages for you to quickly build your applications.
 Whether you are developing mobile apps (Android, iOS, Java, Objective-C, C++), web apps (Javascript), integrating with backend (Linux, macOS, Windows, Python, C++), or creating cool devices using Raspberry Pi, mesibo has APIs for you.